The install script does the following steps (in a slightly different order). See Quick Start for details about the script.

 dr-provision requires two applications to operate correctly, bsdtar and 7z.
 These are used to extract the contents

 of iso and tar images to be served by the file server component of dr-provision.
 The

-intall.sh script will attempt to insure these packages are installed by default.
-However, if you are installing via manual process or baking your own installer, you must insure these prerequisistes are met.
+install.sh script will attempt to ensure these packages are installed by default.
+However, if you are installing via manual process or baking your own installer, you must ensure these prerequisistes are met.

 For Linux, the bsdtar and p7zip packages are required.

 sudo apt-get install -y bsdtar p7zip-full

 The new package, p7zip is required, and tar must also be updated.
 The tar program on Darwin is already bsdtar